rogall-e/DSSG-Data-Engineering-Workshop/README.md

 | Transforming                                         | 11:30 - 12:30 | Shaping raw data from various sources into a unified view that can be interpreted by stakeholders                            | dbt              |
 | Making data accessible                               | 12:45 - 13:15 | Providing interpretation and data access to the rest of the organization                                                     | Metabase         |
 | Follow Up Questions and next steps                   | 13:15         | Participants can ask questions and receive guidance on recommended next steps and resources for further learning in data engineering |                  |

+## We will learn to:
+- Set up a basic Analytical Database using DuckDB
+- Read some data from various sources into our database with Airbyte
+- Transform the data into a unified view with dbt
+- Attach a visualization tool to the database using Metabase

+## We are **not** touching:
+- Buildig a production-ready data pipeline.
+- Setting up cloud infrastructure
+- Orchestrating complext data pipelines with lots of dependencies
+- Interacting with all the bells and whistles of the tools we will use.